-- The recently completed Maryland Solar Farm in Hagerstown is the largest solar installation in Maryland.
-The 20 MW project, developed by First Solar, generates enough electricity to power 2,700 homes.
-The project employed over 125 workers at peak construction.
+- At 20 MW, Maryland Solar Farm in Hagerstown is among the largest solar installations in Maryland.
+Completed in 2012 by First Solar, this photovoltaic project has enough electric capacity to power over 1,980 homes.

 See our solar installations maps.

 SEIA Solar Policy Priorities

 - Support policies that promote long‐term SREC contracts